 |Questions Type||Objective Type with multiple choice questions|

-Section II – 3 marks will be rewarded
+Part B – 3 marks will be rewarded for the correct answer and No negative marking.

 Duration of Time